-Cloud antivirus software consists of client and Web service components working together.
+Cloud antivirus software consists of client and web service components working together.
 The client is a small program running on your local computer, which scans the system for malware.
 Full locally installed antivirus applications are notorious resource hogs, but cloud antivirus clients require only a small amount processing power.
 Instead, the heavy lifting is done by software running on cloud servers, which continually update their lists of malware files and risky websites.
 Cloud antivirus is capable of transmitting real-time data on those threats to your device, so that you don't have to rely upon manual or scheduled automatic updates to keep your defenses up-to-date. [source: Kapersky]

-In this article, we'll tell you more about the features of cloud antivirus software and how you can use them to keep your system clean.
+In this article, we'll tell you more about the features of cloud antivirus programs and how you can use them to protect your devices.